 By willfully asserting one’s own Will power by abstaining from what ever a person does not find desirable or from what is excessive, a person reasserts their dominion over their own person and being.
 The body is made to obey the mind and what has given rise to cravings or cloudiness of thought is removed.
 That said, to fast is not necessarily limited to food.
 It can extend to behavior.

 It should be understood that fasting is not a matter of obsession as is the case with anorexia.
-When a person decides to fast, it is a conscious decision that is to last for a predetermined period of time or possibly until a specific purpose has been achieved.
-In any case this process requires discipline and the benefits have been recorded both in improvement of general physical health and with it also mental clarity and emotional calm.
+When a person decides to fast as healing method, it is a conscious decision that is to last for a predetermined period of time or possibly until a specific purpose has been achieved.
+In any case this process requires discipline.
+The benefits have been recorded both in improvement of general physical health and with it also mental clarity, emotional calm, strengthening the Will – the Fire of our Spirit.
 Some, in addition to this have also had spiritual experiences.
 These not being the result of delusional hallucinations from lack of food but from a sort of transcendence as a result of it.

 Here is a case in point of a person who consciously realized that they were not well and in deciding to fast recorded his experience and the impact it had on others.
 You can read the book, get the DVD or Click here to view!
 The benefits are obvious and need not be overstated.